gaiafabbri/S-C/README.md

 ### 1) DEPENDENCIES
 The code relies on multiple Python libraries, including os, tensorflow, numpy, pandas, torch, matplotlib.pyplot, and time.
 Additionally, it incorporates functions defined in separate Python files, organized within specific directories: "Evaluation", "Models", and "DataPreparation".
 - Within the "Evaluation" directory, there are Python files such as "PredictionNN", "TrainTorch", "PredictionBDT", and "Table", each containing multiple functions.
 These functions handle tasks related to model prediction, PyTorch training, BDT prediction, and result tabulation, respectively.
-- In the "Models" directory, there are individual Python files for different machine learning models, including "model_keras_noPCA", "model_keras_PCA", "model_DNN", "model_DNN_PCA", "model_Torch_noPCA", "model_Torch_PCA2, and "model_BDT".
+- In the "Models" directory, there are individual Python files for different machine learning models, including "model_keras_PCA", "model_DNN_PCA", "model_Torch_PCA", and "model_BDT".
 - The "DataPreparation" directory contains Python files responsible for various data preprocessing tasks.
-These files include "Data_Preparation" (function: load_and_normalize_images, create_features_labels), "shuffle" (function: apply_shuffle), and "PCA" (functions: find_optimal_num_components, apply_pca), "Preparing_Dataset"(functions: Control_PCA) each containing functions for data loading and preprocessing, reshaping, shuffling, and Principal Component Analysis (PCA), respectively.
+These files include "Data_Preparation" (function: load_and_normalize_images, create_features_labels and apply_shuffle), "PCA" (functions: find_optimal_num_components, apply_pca), "Preparing_Dataset"(functions: Control_PCA).
+Each module contains functions for data loading and preprocessing, reshaping, shuffling, calculating Principal Component Analysis (PCA), and applying PCA directly to a dataset, depending on the ML algorithm in question.
+-
 ### 2) DATA LOADING & NORMALIZATION
 - _Extraction Features_: The code extracts several variables from the file names: the number of events, stored as event_number, and the height and width of the images, stored as height and width, respectively.
 These variables serve as inputs for subsequent steps in the code.
 - _File Path and Data Loading_: This functionality is implemented using the "load_and_normalize_images" function.
 The code takes two inputs: the folder path containing the images and the file name.
 It utilizes Uproot to open the specified file and loads the data for both signal and background images.